When teams begin to analyze their logs, they almost immediately run into a problem and they’ll need some JSON logging tips to overcome them. Logs are…

 The real problem begins when you have dozens of servers emitting millions of records, from different data sources.
 Sure, you’ll be able to view, search and query the data, but what should you search for?
 How can you be alerted on problems you never thought about?
 How can you view millions of logs in the limited time you have?
 Your code and logs are changing constantly, your production deals with an ever changing work load and the app logic is getting ever more complexed.

 We already concluded that an old fashion QA will not help with the above case; too many tests to define, too many code changes, too many live servers, too many logs to sift through and so little time.
-To deal with this problem, one needs to approach the issue in a whole different mindset, we at Coralogix defined this this mindset as Delivery Assurance – DA.
+To deal with this problem, one needs to approach the issue in a whole different mindset, we at Coralogix defined this mindset as Delivery Assurance – DA.

 ‘Delivery assurance’ is a concept which incorporates the entire application delivery lifecycle, including the Build cycles, continuous integration, version release and production monitoring.
 The concept mandates that all the building blocks of the application’s lifecycle send event data to a centralized hub, once the data is collected, the hub is required to learn the normal behavior of the application delivery lifecycle, and alert when something goes out of bounds.